AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module3/ex3.md

 ![Postman](./images/envselemea.png)

-Click the **gear**-icon to update the Private Key in the environment file.
+Click the **gear** icon to update the Private Key in the environment file.

 ![Postman](./images/gear.png)